 - Icchan from Angelic Layer, who really is a scientist, but most people associate his outfit with "pervert/weirdo."

-- Proffesor Tomoe from Sailor Moon wears one of these in all of his appearances, even in his own house.
+- Professor Tomoe from Sailor Moon wears a labcoat in all of his appearances, even in his own house.
 It's meant to emphasize his Mad Scientist status.